Points of Pride

 - Eanes ISD and all nine campuses achieved the highest rating of “Met Standard” in state accountability ratings.
 Scores for Eanes ISD and all its campuses significantly surpassed the minimum target score in all four categories.

-- Eanes ISD and Westlake High School nabbed top state and national rankings by research site Niche, including Westlake High School named as third best high school in Texas.
-Eanes ISD came in at seventh in the nation, number two in the state.
+- Eanes ISD and Westlake High School nabbed top state and national rankings by research site Niche for 2019, including Westlake High School named as fifth best high school in Texas.
+Eanes ISD came in at number one in the state, eighth in the nation.

 - Eanes ISD is one of 26 Texas school districts and 447 school districts in the U.S. and Canada being honored by the College Board with placement on the 8th Annual AP® District Honor Roll.
 To qualify, Eanes ISD increased the number of students participating in AP while also increasing or maintaining the percentage of students earning AP Exam scores of 3 or higher.